halltristanj/courses_and_education/udemy/devops_project_cicd_with_jenkins_ansible_docker_k8s/README.md

 While I have worked extensively with Jenkins and CI/CD pipelines that include Git and Docker, I have not built a Pipeline from scratch.
 This tutorial will teach me the end-to-end process.

+This tutorial requires a repo of its own.
+I have created a private repo for development/educational purposes.
+Contact me if you'd like to see it.

 This tutorial gives me exposure to:
 - AWS
 - Jenkins